Central stability for the homology of congruence subgroups and the second homology of Torelli groups: Introduction

 \section{Introduction}

-The purpose of this paper is to prove some cases of two conjectures from Church and Farb \cite{CF} as well as to answer a question posed by Putman \cite{Pu}.
+The purpose of this paper is to prove cases of a variant of two conjectures from Church and Farb \cite[variations on Conjectures 6.3 and 6.5]{CF} as well as to answer a question posed by Putman \cite[fifth Remark]{Pu}.
 Specifically, we prove a central stability result for the second homology groups of the Torelli subgroups of mapping class groups and automorphism groups of free groups, and a central stability result for the homology groups in all degrees of certain congruence subgroups of general linear groups.
-These results improve some of the results of Boldsen and Hauge Dollerup \cite{BHD}, Day and Putman \cite{DP}, and Putman and Sam \cite{PutmanSamLinearGroups}.
-The main technical lemma of this paper is a result showing higher central stability for modules over certain categories with finite polynomial degree, such as modules over the categories appearing in work of Putman and Sam \cite{PutmanSamLinearGroups}.
-The proof of this lemma involves verifying a general acyclicity criterion developed by the second author \cite{Pa2} for complexes associated to these modules.
-From this result we deduce that if a module satisfies a polynomial condition -- a condition often appearing in twisted homological stability theorems -- then this module exhibits a form of representation stability.
-We begin by recalling various related definitions of representation stability.
+We begin by recalling the definition of central stability.